Finnmark

-Finnmark (/no/; Finnmárku /se/; Finmarkku; Finnmarkin lääni; Финнмарк) is a county in northern Norway.
+Finnmark (Note: /no/; Finnmárku /se/; Finmarkku; Finnmarkin lääni; Финнмарк.) is a county in northern Norway.
 By land, it borders Troms county to the west, Finland's Lapland region to the south, and Russia's Murmansk Oblast to the east, and by water, the Norwegian Sea (Atlantic Ocean) to the northwest, and the Barents Sea (Arctic Ocean) to the north and northeast.

 The county was formerly known as Finmarkens amt or Vardøhus amt.
 Since 2002, it has had two official names: Finnmark (Norwegian) and Finnmárku (Northern Sami).
 It is part of the Sápmi region, which spans four countries, as well as the Barents Region, and is Norway's second-largest and least populous county.

-Situated at the northernmost part of continental Europe, where the Norwegian coastline swings eastward, Finnmark is an area "where East meets West" in culture as well as in nature and geography.
-Vardø Municipality, Norway's easternmost municipality, is farther east than Saint Petersburg and Istanbul.

-On 1 January 2020, Finnmark merged with the neighbouring county of Troms to form Troms og Finnmark county.
-On 1 January 2024, the counties of Finnmark and Troms were restored after parliament decided on 15 June 2022 to separate them.
+In January 2020, Finnmark merged with the neighbouring county of Troms to form Troms og Finnmark county.
+In January 2024, the counties of Finnmark and Troms were restored after parliament decided in June 2022 to separate them.